ethicalauthorship/ethicalauthorship.github.io/index.md

 - I will not publish in predatory journals
 - I will not sign as author of a paper to which I have not significantly contributed
 - I will not include any unnecessary citations (especially self-citations)
+- I will advocate, apply and promote these practices in all research evaluations in which I participate

 Should you wish to join this Commitment, please fill in your name and academic institution in the following form.